bitcoin/bips/bip-update-process.md

 The [BIP repository](https://github.com/bitcoin/bips/) serves as a publication medium and archive for mature proposals.
 Through its high visibility, it facilitates the community-wide consideration of BIPs and provides a well-established source to retrieve the latest version of any BIP.
-The repository records all changes to each BIP transparently and allows any community member to easily retain a complete copy of the archive.
+The repository transparently records all changes to each BIP and allows any community member to retain a complete copy of the archive easily.

 The BIP repository is not a tool to track acceptance[^acceptance], adoption, or community consensus on BIPs, beyond providing a brief overview of BIP statuses (see [Workflow](#workflow) below) to the audience.